lbl-srg/obc/specification/source/executiveSummary.rst

-The OpenBuildingControl project built the foundation to enable the digitization of the current paper-based control delivery process.
-The project has been developing tools for system designers to select, model the performance of, and then specify sequences for implementation, using a digitized workflow with end-to-end verification, including formal testing of the installed
+The OpenBuildingControl project built the foundation to enable the digitization of the current paper-based delivery process.
+The project has built tools for system designers to select, model the performance of, and then specify sequences for implementation, using a digitized workflow with end-to-end verification, including formal testing of the installed